Stephen-Gates/report-gallery/docs/matrix/application-matrix-reports.md

 ##### Fields on relations

-1. IT Components: Toal annual cost
+1. IT Components: Total annual cost

 ##### Fields on related factsheets